noahnkr/portfolio-site/public/posts/math-review.md

 Many machine learning models are built on linear transformations, which are essentially functions that scale, rotate, or project data using matrix multiplication.
 So far, we've looked at matrices as just tables of numbers, but they actually describe **transformations of space**.
 Think of a matrix not just as a data container, but as a function that _reshapes_ or _moves_ vectors.

 A great tool to help visualize these transformations can be found [here](https://shad.io/MatVis/).
-The 3Blue1Brown video below is also a great reference to gain a better understanding how this works.
+The 3Blue1Brown video below is also a great reference to gain a better understanding of how this works.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kYB8IZa5AuE?si=oWG1a41VldyVDKHJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>